DiegoVilela/purchase-order/README.md

 ## Problem

-An organisation needs to control its orders to each supplier.
-Some orders have an employee responsible for controlling the deliveries.
-The orders are registered in the official government financial system, which does not implement any API.
+An organisation needs to control its purchase orders to each supplier.
+Some purchase orders have an employee responsible for controlling the deliveries.
+The purchase orders are registered in the official government financial system, which does not implement any API.
 The only way to access the data is downloading a text file that contains all information of an account.
 The employees responsible for controlling the orders need a centralised place to search for the orders they are responsible for and add comments about the deliveries.

 ## Solution

-1. A user uploads the text file with the **balances** of all **orders** in an **account**.
+1. A user uploads the text file with the **balances** of all **purchase orders** in an **account**.
-2. The system processes the text file and updates the **balances** of each **order** in their respective **accounts**.
+2. The system processes the text file and updates the **balances** of each **purchase order** in their respective **accounts**.
-3. Users can easily search for **orders**, **suppliers** or **accounts** via the system interface and download all information in a CVS file format.
+3. Users can easily search for **purchase orders**, **suppliers** or **accounts** via the system interface and download all information in a CVS file format.

 ### Accounts